 The appendicular skeleton of land animals is also different from aquatic animals.
 The shoulders attach to the pectoral girdle through muscles and connective tissue, thus reducing the jarring of the skull.
 Because of a lateral undulating vertebral column, in early tetrapods, the limbs were splayed out to the side and movement occurred by performing "push-ups."
 The vertebrae of these animals had to move side-to-side in a similar manner to fish and reptiles.
-This type of motion requires large muscles to move the limbs toward the midline; it was almost like walking while doing push-ups, and it is not an efficient use of energy.
+This type of motion requires large muscles to move the limbs toward the midline: it was almost like walking while doing push-ups, and it is not an efficient use of energy.
 Later tetrapods have their limbs placed under their bodies, so that each stride requires less force to move forward.
-This resulted in decreased adductor muscle size and an increased range of motion rather than moving the limbs upward as well as forward.
+This resulted in decreased adductor muscle size and an increased range of motion of the scapulae.
+This also restricts movement primarily to one plane, creating forward motion rather than moving the limbs upward as well as forward.
 The femur and humerus were also rotated, so that the ends of the limbs and digits were pointed forward, in the direction of motion, rather than out to the side.
 By placement underneath the body, limbs can swing forward like a pendulum to produce a stride that is more efficient for moving over land.